kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 ### seccomp.security.alpha.kubernetes.io/pod (deprecated) {#seccomp-security-alpha-kubernetes-io-pod}

-This annotation has been deprecated since Kubernetes v1.19 and will become non-functional in a future release. please use the corresponding pod or container `securityContext.seccompProfile` field instead.
+This annotation has been deprecated since Kubernetes v1.19 and will become non-functional in a future release.
+Please use the corresponding pod or container `securityContext.seccompProfile` field instead.
 To specify security settings for a Pod, include the `securityContext` field in the Pod specification.
 The [`securityContext`](/docs/reference/kubernetes-api/workload-resources/pod-v1/#security-context) field within a Pod's `.spec` defines pod-level security attributes.
 When you [specify the security context for a Pod](/docs/tasks/configure-pod-container/security-context/#set-the-security-context-for-a-pod),